ds-stream/codeaithon--challenge--21/README.md

 ## Setup Script

 Before you start working on the project, run the setup script to prepare your development environment.
-This script organizes the necessary files into the appropriate directories based on your coder ID.
+This script organizes the necessary files into the appropriate directories based on your developer ID.

 ### Preparing the Setup Script